springml/salesforce-wave-api/README.md

 A Java client library for [Salesforce Wave REST API] (https://resources.docs.salesforce.com/sfdc/pdf/bi_dev_guide_rest.pdf).

 ## Features
 This library can be used as a Java Client of Salesforce Wave API.
-Currently it supports querying a dataset using S[AQL] (https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_eql.meta/bi_dev_guide_eql/) and return the result as POJO.
+Currently it supports querying a dataset using [SAQL] (https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_eql.meta/bi_dev_guide_eql/) and return the result as POJO.

 ## Usage